bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 For an in-depth understanding of generics in TypeScript, check out our [learn-typescript/generics TypeScript guide].
 For now, generics are a way to abstract functions, interfaces, etc to use different types in different situations.

 This example shows creating a generic for a list that can be used to create arrays of various types, including Dinosaurs.
-Codepen doesn't have a TypeScript compiler that will throw errors, but if you paste the code into your IDE you'll be able to see the TypeScript errors thrown.
+Codepen doesn’t have a TypeScript compiler that will throw errors, but if you paste the code into your IDE you’ll be able to see the TypeScript errors thrown.

 @sourceref ./generics.html
 @codepen